+The Catholic teaching on Mary was for many of us the last hurdle to clear.
 Venerating a mere woman?
-Asking her to pray for you?
+Asking her to pray for us?
 Speaking of her as the ‘Mother of God’?
 Believing her to have been without sin, assumed into heaven, the ‘Queen of Heaven’?
 Why does the Catholic Church believe these things about Mary?

 This is without doubt the area of Catholic teaching converts from Protestantism have the hardest time with.
 And it’s not so much that what Catholics believe about Mary contradicts anything clearly taught in the Bible, but that Catholic teaching seems to go so far beyond what could be known from the Bible alone.